nats-io/nats-server/doc/adr/0004-nats-headers.md

 ## Compatibility Across NATS Clients

 The following is a list of features to insure compatibility across NATS clients that support headers.
-Because the feature in Go client and nats-server leverage the Go implementation as described above, the API used will determine how header names are serialized.

-The Go implementation of `http.Header` is a `map[string][]string` If the `Set`, `Get`, `Values`, `Del` functions are used, the specified key arguments will be converted into their canonical format.
-This means that the serialized Header name will _not_ be what the application specified.
-Go's documentation motivates direct map access if the client doesn't wish to have the header modified.
-This has the implication that non-canonical Headers are invisible to `http.Header`'s API, as the API performs a canonical key conversion prior to any operation.

-In order to promote compatibility across clients, this section describes how other language clients should behave:
+In order to promote compatibility across clients, this section describes how NATS clients should behave:

-- `GET` returns a `string` of the first value found matching the specified key in a case-insensitive lookup.
+- `GET` can either return a `string` of the first value found matching the specified key in a case-sensitive lookup, or it can return a list of `string`.
+This may vary depending on the client.
+- `VALUES` returns a list of all `string` values that case-sensitively match the specified key.
+This will not be present in clients where the `GET` functions like `VALUES`
-- `SET` removes all case-insensitive matching headers, with the specified value stored under the key specified without any manipulation.
+- `SET` removes all values stored under the case-sensitive key and replaces it with the new value.
+Some clients may refer to this a `PUT`
+- `ADD` If the case-sensitive key already has associated values, the new value is added to the list, otherwise the key is created with the new value.
-- `VALUES` returns a list of all values that case-insensitively match the specified key.
+- `DELETE` removes all headers that match the specified case-sensitive key.
+Some clients may refer to this as `REMOVE`
+- Clients will provide case-insensitve versions of lookups such as `GET` and `VALUE`
+- Clients may optionally provide case-insensitve versions of `SET`, which would remove all values stored under the case-insensitive key, and replace it with a lowercase version of the key and the new value.
-- `DELETE` removes all headers that match case-insensitively the specified key.
+- Clients may optionally provide a case-insensitve version of `DELETE` which would remove all headers that match the specified case-insensitve key.

-To prevent over-designing the API, it should be noted that if clients must have case-sensitive semantics, they should be able to iterate over the keys and values to enable client-side filtering of the values as necessary.

-#### Go Client

-Note that built-in Go client does not implement the above manipulations correctly.
-Users requiring case-preservation on a headers can easily implement these operations against the underlying map.
+- Clients may provide addtional functionality such as the ability to iterate, to get a list of keys, etc.

 ### Multiple Header Values Serialization

 When serializing, entries that have more than one value should be serialized one per line.
-While the http Header standard, prefers values to be a comma separated list, this introduces additional parsing requirements and ambiguity from client code.
-HTTP itself doesn't implement this requirement on headers such as `Set-Cookie`.
-Libraries, such as Go, do not interpret comma-separated values as lists.